the-real-i9/Backend-Topics-Study/Learn/Databases/Gen. Concepts/The Relational Model.md

 There may be several candidate keys for a relation.
 When a key consists of more than one attribute, we call it a **composite key**.

 <u>Identifying a candidate key requires that *we know the "real-world" meaning of the attribute(s) involved*</u> so that we can decide whether duplicates are possible.
-Only by using this semantic informatin can we be certain that an attribute combinatin is a candidate key.
+Only by using this semantic information can we be certain that an attribute combination is a candidate key.
+For instance, in the real-world, we know that everybody's email and phone number are unique, and therefore can be can be considered a candidate key.

 > **Primary key**\
 The candidate key that <u>is selected</u> to identify tuples uniquely within the relation.

-The candidate keys that are not selected to be the primary key are called **alternate keys**.
+> **Alternate key**\
+Unselected candidate keys, after which the primary key has been selected within the relation.

 > **Foreign key**\
 An attribute, or set of attributes, within one relation that matches the candidate key of some (possibly the same) relation.